bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 At least the payment is...
 Oh, there's a separate announcement from the payment?

-## explaining stealth address identities
+## Explaining Stealth Address Identities

 Sjors: 00:18:21